-Net Actual Return n on Assets Purchases, Net Transfers 2010 Balance at Still Held at Sold During Sales, and In (Out) of Balance at 2010 January 1, December 31, the Year Settlements Level 3 December 31, (In millions) Limited partnerships \$ 16 \$ - \$ 1 \$ (17) \$ - \$ -
+Actual Retur n on Assets Net Purchases, Net Transfers 2010 Balance at January 1, Still Held at December 31, Sold During the Year Sales, and Settlements In (Out) of Level 3 Balance at December 31, (In millions) Limited partnerships \$ 16 \$ - \$ 1 \$ (17) \$ - \$ -

 Savings Plans - The Company and its subsidiaries have several contributory savings plans which allow employees to make regular contributions based upon a percentage of their salaries.
 Matching contributions are made up to specified percentages of employees' contributions.
-The contributions by the Company and its subsidiaries to these plans amounted to \$100 million, \$104 million and \$98 million for the years ended December 31, 2011, 2010 and 2009.
+The contributions by the Company and its subsidiaries to these plans amounted to \$100 million, \$104 million and \$98 million for the years ended December 31, 2011, 2010 and 2009